Black Execs Describe Obstacles in Film Industry

 John Pavlik is spokesman for the Academy and he doesn't think such suspicions are justified.

-Mr. JOHN PAVLIK (Academy of Motion Pictures Arts and Sciences): I've heard that issue come up, but I don't think it is possible or I hypothesize about it.
+JOHN PAVLIK: I've heard that issue come up, but I don't think it is possible or I hypothesize about it.

 MASTERS: Pavlik says a group with more than 5,000 members does not speak with one voice.
 And, he says, the Academy's track record has improved in recent years.
 Stephanie Allain says last year's Oscar for the song from "Hustle & Flow" supports this point.